TheCandidStartup/TheCandidStartup.github.io/_drafts/modern-react-virtual-scroll-grid-5.md

 # useAnimationTimeout

-I started [implementing](https://github.com/TheCandidStartup/react-virtual-scroll-grid/blob/2f565e6f0fe76398b6a1e268d12d44e008c790ff/src/useAnimationTimeout.ts#L18) `useAnimationTimeout` based on [`useTimeout`](https://www.joshwcomeau.com/snippets/react-hooks/use-timeout/) and replacing use of `setTimeout` with `requestAnimationFrame`, as in [react-window](https://github.com/bvaughn/react-window/blob/master/src/timer.js).
+I started [implementing](https://github.com/TheCandidStartup/react-virtual-scroll-grid/blob/2f565e6f0fe76398b6a1e268d12d44e008c790ff/src/useAnimationTimeout.ts#L18) `useAnimationTimeout` based on [`useTimeout`](https://www.joshwcomeau.com/snippets/react-hooks/use-timeout/), replacing use of `setTimeout` with `requestAnimationFrame`, as in [react-window](https://github.com/bvaughn/react-window/blob/master/src/timer.js).
 It was a bit fiddly but I just about had it done before realizing it wasn't what I needed.

 This implementation and the Dan Abramahov [blog](https://overreacted.io/making-setinterval-declarative-with-react-hooks/) that inspired it, are focused on *NOT* resetting the timeout on each render.
 They only reset if the delay changes.
 They go out of their way  to let you change the callback without a reset (the reason for the second effect and `useRef`).